 Tengion is a clinical-stage regenerative medicine company discovering and developing regenerative products.
 Tengion is focusing its resources on two large patient populations where the standard of care involves significant costs and potentially complicated procedures with comorbidities that result in reduced quality of life and increased mortality.

 Using its Organ Regeneration Platform™, Tengion is pioneering the development of products comprised of a patient's own (autologous) regenerative cells, with or without a biocompatible material component, that are implanted into the body to engraft into, repair, or replace a damaged tissue or organ.
 The Company's product candidates harness the body's intrinsic ability to regenerate a range of native-like organs and tissues and are designed to eliminate the need for chronic disease therapies, organ transplantation, and the administration of anti-rejection medications.
 Tengion's product candidates are designed to replace less effective therapies or become the standard of care treatment in diseases with no current therapy.

-Tengion’s first clinical program, the Neo-Urinary Conduit™, is currently being evaluated in a Phase 1 clinical trial in bladder cancer patients requiring a urinary diversion following bladder removal (cystectomy).
+Tengion's second clinical program, the Neo-Urinary Conduit™, is currently being evaluated in a Phase 1 clinical trial in bladder cancer patients requiring a urinary diversion following bladder removal (cystectomy).
 There are over 25,000 cystectomies performed annually in bladder cancer patients in the U.S. and Europe.
-The Neo-Urinary Conduit is an implant made from a patient’s own cells and is intended to catalyze regeneration of native-like urinary tissue, thereby eliminating the need to use bowel tissue in the current standard of care surgery.
-The Neo-Urinary Conduit is expected to eliminate the short-term and long-term complications associated with use of bowel tissue, such as electrolyte and metabolic disorders, nutritional and therapeutic-agent absorption anomalies, kidney and urinary tract infections, and stone formation.
-In addition, the Neo-Urinary Conduit is anticipated to shorten lengthy surgery times involving complicated bowel procedures and prolonged patient hospitalization times compared to the current standard of care.
-Tengion expects to complete implantation of the final patients in this Phase 1 trial and work with the U.S. Food and Drug Administration to plan for a potential Phase 2/3 clinical trial by the end of 2013.
+The Neo-Urinary Conduit is an implant made from a patient's own cells and is intended to catalyze regeneration of native-like urinary tissue, thereby eliminating the need to use bowel tissue in the current standard of care surgery.
+The Neo-Urinary Conduit is expected to eliminate the short-term and long-term complications associated with the use of bowel tissue, such as electrolyte and metabolic disorders, nutritional and therapeutic-agent absorption anomalies, kidney and urinary tract infections, and stone formation.
+In addition, the Neo-Urinary Conduit is anticipated to improve recovery times, which results in faster hospital discharges compared to the current standard of care.
+Tengion expects to complete patient enrollment in this ongoing Phase 1 clinical trial and plans to engage key opinion leaders and the U.S. Food and Drug Administration for guidance on potential next-phase trials by mid-2014.